ahpraveen/protractor-jasmine-frwk-demo/README.md

 2/ Protractor is a node js program

-3/ Protractor supports to automation applications that are built on Angular and non Angular tech stack
+3/ Protractor supports to automate applications that are built on Angular and non Angular tech stack

 4/ Protractor supports various frameworks like jasmine, mocha, cucumber and serenity BDD